-Mary Taylor’s goal is to help make Ohio jobs-friendly once again.
+Mary Taylor’s goal is to help keep Ohio moving forward.

-Both CSI and the Department of Insurance present unique challenges, but Taylor is no stranger to taking on tough assignments.
-As the first certified public accountant to serve as Auditor of State, Taylor transformed the office into a nationally-recognized, 21st-century government auditing office.
+Taylor is no stranger to taking on tough assignments.
+As the first certified public accountant to serve as Ohio’s Auditor of State, Taylor transformed the office into a nationally-recognized, 21st-century government auditing office.
 The National White Collar Crime Center praised Taylor for her excellence in fighting and preventing fraud and for recovering millions in misspent tax dollars.
 The Ohio Society of CPA’s called Taylor one of their “most influential” members.

 As a state legislator, Taylor was instrumental in passing Ohio’s 2005 tax reform package that reduced personal income taxes by 21 percent.
 The measure also eliminated the tangible personal property tax, the corporate franchise tax and the inventory tax imposed on businesses.
 She was a member of the House Finance, Ways and Means, and Education committees and was recognized by the United Conservatives of Ohio as a “Watchdog of the Treasury.”
 The National Federation of Independent Business (NFIB), the nation’s largest small-business group, also named Taylor a “Guardian of Small Business” for her outstanding voting record on behalf of Ohio’s small-business owners.